-Unique, Consistent, and Powerful Behavior Modification Treatment Program
+Unique, Consistent, and Powerful Treatment Program

 Treatment of noncompliance

-Alleviating noncompliance is a specific and major treatment goal for every student.
+Noncompliance is a specific and major treatment goal for every student.
 Students are given a variety of demands and tasks to perform throughout the day, are rewarded immediately when they comply, and lose privileges if they refuse.

-By doing this consistently each student eventually becomes increasing cooperative with teachers, parents and other legitimate authority figures.
+By doing this consistently each student eventually becomes increasingly cooperative with teachers, parents and other legitimate authority figures.
 Parents can watch the development of compliance by viewing the student’s behavior chart for noncompliance on the Parent/Agency Website.

 Effective treatment of aggressive and violent behaviors